 (Photo right) Rising from the central heart of the Tularosa Basin is White Sands National Monument one of the Natural Wonders of the World which is only a one hour drive to the east from our Ranch on highway 70.
 Horses and film crews are allowed.

-(Photo left) Is a view of Sierra Blanca from Eagle Creek Mustang Ranch our other ranch located 12 miles east of Ruidoso which is a beautiful shoot location with mountains, hills, shrub oak, Pinion & Pine trees.
+(Photo left) Is a view of Sierra Blanca from our other film ranch Eagle Creek Mustang Ranch our other ranch located 12 miles east of Ruidoso which is a beautiful shoot location with mountains, hills, shrub oak, Pinion & Pine trees.

 The majestic Organ Mountains National Monument